 Negatives: NOT for beginners (as a general rule), mods are bulky and cumbersome (which means they won’t fit well in a petite handbag), a complex process that isn’t for the casual vaper

 2. Tinctures and Concentrates – Tinctures are an oral use product which come in an eyedrop bottle and is typically placed under the tongue for the best result.
 Tinctures are also considered the purest application of CBD oils.
 Holding the tincture under the tongue (sublingually) as long as possible gives the best result as the fine capillaries under the tongue will rapidly pick up the oil and distribute it to the body.
-Dosages range from 100-1,000 mg so you need to do some research to find the right dosage for you and your condition.
+Dosages range from 100-1,000 mg so you need to do some research to find the right serving size for you and your condition.

 Shatter is another highly concentrated form of CBD oil and Blue Moon Hemp uses a proprietary technique to purify the CBD, rendering it nearly flawless in its purity – 99.6% pure CBD oil.
 Most companies shatter products come in at only 90% pure.
 Shattered CBD is a process by which the CBD oil is run through a special processing procedure which creates a honey-like product which, when cold, has the consistency of glass.
 When warm, more like gooey honey.
 A special device, called a “rig”, is typically necessary to smoke the shattered oil and these can be quite pricey.